 Farmina N&D Ancestral Grain Adult Chicken & Pomegranate Review

 Farmina is one of the very few brands that make little to no use of Flaxseed in their extensive product range.
-Many brands have select recipes that are Flax free, but its widespread absence is unusual.
+Many dog food brands have select recipes that are Flax-free, but its widespread absence throughout a product range is unusual.

-One of the reasons for this is that Farmina does not need to rely upon Flaxseed to provide the Omega Fatty Acids as some other brands do.
+One of the reasons for this lack of Flaxseed is that Farmina does not need to rely upon Flaxseed to provide the Omega Fatty Acids as some other brands do.
 This lack of reliance is as their recipes contain plentiful portions of animal and fish ingredients such as Chicken and Herring.